deveducode/Interactive-Overview-of-polymer-structures-and-it-s-properties--Edusim-Virtual-RECK/experiment/theory.md

-### Theory of Interactive Overview of Polymer Structures and Its Properties
+### Interactive Overview of Polymer Structures and Its Properties

 The interactive overview of polymer structures and their properties is based on the constructivist learning theory, which emphasizes active engagement and learner-centered exploration.
 This approach integrates visualizations, simulations, and hands-on digital tools to help learners grasp complex molecular arrangements of polymers—such as **linear**, **branched**, and **crosslinked** structures—and correlate them with key material properties like **strength**, **elasticity**, **thermal stability**, and **density**.